zxzteh/temp_to_pwm_converter/README.md

 ### Features:
 - **PWM Generation**: Configured to operate at 1 kHz frequency using timer.
 - **Temperature Reading**: Sample rate is 1 Hz with 12 bit temperature value
 - **Duty Cycle Calculation**: The duty cycle is calculated based on the temperature reading, with linear mapping between 0°C to 100°C and 0% to 100% duty cycle.
-Easy to convert HIGH PWM pulse to temerature.
+Easy to convert HIGH PWM pulse time to temperature value.
 For example 270 us means 27 degrees.

 ### Serial Output:
 The system outputs the temperature reading to the serial port for monitoring and debugging purposes.